 The end result of magnification is to provide you with a magnified “field of view.”
 The field of view is the area of magnification you see through the lens.
 Generally, the larger the diameter (or lens area for rectangular or square lenses) of the lens the larger the field of view of the lens.
 However, not all magnifiers are the same and some have larger fields of view than others.
 Not all manufacturers identify the field of view as a specification of the magnifier.

 Types of Lenses

 Along with understanding the lens size, magnification and focal length, it is important to purchase the appropriate type of material or composition of the optical lens to meet your needs.
-Magnifier and magnifying glass optical lenses can be made of glass or acrylic (plastic) materials.
+A magnifying glass lens can be made of glass or acrylic (plastic) material.
 Each type of lens has advantages and disadvantages when compared to the other.